 Despite concerns, the growth of the Internet of Things (IoT) is clearly beneficial for manufacturers.
 Companies will be more profitable through further productivity improvements and will likely become increasingly competitive in a connected world which could change typical business models within the industry.

-IoT brings a plethora of opportunities that can no longer be ignored; companies need to start thinking of new ways to benefit from this technology and set themselves apart in an increasingly changing world.
+Business IoT solutions bring a plethora of opportunities that can no longer be ignored; companies need to start thinking of new ways to benefit from this technology and set themselves apart in an increasingly changing world.

 For more information about the Internet of Things (IoT) and how it can help your business get in touch today on 03333 44 55 01 or contact our team at firstname.lastname@example.org.